COAST-Lab/Open-Water-Level/Firmware/readme.md

 ## Practice code with Boron and Adalogger

-1. Plug in the boron and make sure the settings say `boron` again
+1. Plug in the Boron and put it in listening mode again.
+Type `particle identify` into the CLI again and make sure "Boron" is selected in the bottom bar
 2. Create a new project (I named mine RTCtest)
-3. Open command palette and type `Particle: Install Library`
+3. Open command palette and type "Particle: Install Library"
-4. Type in SdFat and press enter to install SdFat library
+4. Type in 'SdFat' and press enter to install SdFat library
-5. A new tab titled `lib` should now be under the explorer tab for this project on the left, open it
+5. A new tab titled 'lib' should now be under the explorer tab for this project on the left, open it
-6. Click on examples -> ReadWrite -> ReadWrite.ino
+6. Click on examples -> ReadWrite -> `ReadWrite.ino`
 7. Copy all the coding on this page
-8. Now click the tab that says `src` on the left, then `[your project title].ino` (not the .cpp)
+8. Now click the tab that says "src" on the left, then `[your project title].ino` (not the .cpp)
-	- The .ino file will always be the file you will want to use to flash coding
+	- The .ino file will always be the file you will want to use to flash code
-9. Highlight and delete everything in the .ino file, replace it with the new coding you just copied from the ReadWrite.ino file
+9. Highlight and delete everything in the .ino file, replace it with the new code you just copied from the ReadWrite.ino file
 10. In line 25, change `#define SD_CS_PIN SS` to `#define SD_CS_PIN D5` (SS -> D5)
 11. After `File myFile;` create a new line and type `SYSTEM_MODE(MANUAL);`
 12. After `void setup(){,` create a new line and type `Cellular.off();”` and in the next line type `delay(2500);`